Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/wifi/docs/configuration.md

     Enable Wi-Fi Provisioning service:
         Enables/Disables Wi-Fi Provisioning System Service  functionality along with Wi-Fi System Service.

+    Enable Wi-Fi Scanning:
+        Enables/Disables Wi-Fi Scan functionality of Wi-Fi System Service.

+        Channel Number:
+           Values of Scan Channel Number:
+           0 - scan all the channels
+           1 to 13 - - scan on specified channel

+        Scan Mode:
+          ACTIVE  : Requst Active Scan
+          PASSIVE : Request Passive Scan

+        SSID List(Active Scan Only):
+          User preferred SSIDs list for scanning.
+          Maximum 4 SSIDs of maximum 32 characters allowed. e.g. DEMO_AP1,DEMO_AP2,DEMO_AP3,DEMO_AP4).
+          This field is only applicable for Active Scan.

+        SSID List Delimiter character:
+          Delimiter used for separating names in the "SSID List(Active Scan Only)" field.

+        Bitwise Channel Scan Mask:
+          - 0x3fff : All 2.4GHZ channels
+          - 0x07ff : 2.4GHz channels 1 through 11 (USA)
+          - 0x1fff : 2.4GHz channels 1 through 13 (Europe)
+          - 0x3fff : 2.4GHz channels 1 through 14(Asia)
+          - 0x0001 : 2.4GHz (2412 MHz) channel 1
+          - 0x0002 : 2.4GHz (2412 MHz) channel 2
+          - User can find more details of mask value in the   WDRV_PIC32MZW_CHANNEL24_MASK

+        Number Of Slots:
+          The number of scan slots per channel.

+        Active Slot Time:
+          Time(in milliseconds) spent on each active channel to send the probe requests to find near by BSS's.

+        Passive Slot Time:
+          Time(in milliseconds) spent on each passive channel listening for beacons.

+        Number Of Probes:
+          Number of probe requests to be sent for each scan slot when "SSID List" field is empty.
+          Number of probe requests to be sent for each ssid to scan in each scan slot when preferred "SSID List" is configured.
+          This field is only applicable for Active Scan.

+        Scan Match Mode:
+          FIND_ALL: Scan for all matches
+          STOP_ON_FIRST : Stop scan on first match

     Enable Debug Logs:
         Enables/Disables Wi-Fi and Wi-Fi Provisioning System Service flows and levels.
         Note: In case the user enables debug logs, user needs to manually add the 'App Debug Service' component from Wireless-> System Service-> App Debug Service.